postalsys/emailengine/README.md

 You need IMAP and SMTP settings and also provide some kind of an identification string value for this account.
 You can use the same IDs as your main system or generate some unique ones.
 This value is later needed to identify this account and to perform operations on it.

+> **NB!** Trying to create a new account with the same ID updates the existing account.

 ```
 $ curl -XPOST "localhost:3000/v1/account" -H "content-type: application/json" -d '{
     "account": "example",